handsomanlu/learngit/readme.txt

 $ git config --global user.email "email@xxx.com

 1.2 Create working area, add files, show commit logs, commit the changes
+$ git : to get help
 $ git --help: to get help list, common Git commands
 $ git init: to start a working area, to create an empty Git repository ...
-$ git add: add file contents to the index
+$ git add: add file contents to the index (stage)
 $ git log: to show commit logs
 $ git commit -m "this is my comment": to record changes to the repository